-A couple of people have asked about how I built OnlinePMCourses, and the tech that makes it work.
+A few people have asked about how I built OnlinePMCourses and the tech that makes it work.

-Well, here with some unashamed affiliate links, is the technology I use, and my brief assessment of it.
+But that doesn’t speak about the technology I used.
+Well, here, with some unashamed affiliate links, is the technology I use, and my brief assessment of it.

 I produce a lot of free content for OnlinePMCourses, so if you are interested in trying or buying any of these products or services, I’d greatly appreciate you using these links.
 They won’t add to your costs, but they will give me a little funding to help keep the free stuff going.